Vintharas/js13k-spaceshooter/README.md

   - improve collision algorithm to take types into account instead of requiring sorting
 - shoot
   - [*] shooting spends energy
-  - shooting at asteroids releases components -> energy, life
+  - [*] shooting at asteroids releases components -> energy, life
+  - energy, life is absorved by the ship when the ship approaches
+  - bullets should have particles behind
+  - improvement in asteroids breaking
     - instead of destroying asteroid, makes asteroids smaller
     - energy moves towards the ship, when the ship is near
+  - make energy, life be attracted by the ship
 - shield
   - [*] shield is available when you have max energy > 4/5
   - [*] it recharges at the same speed as energy (so when it is on, energy doesn't recharge) (the baseline for energy)
   - [*] if energy goes low or it is broken it disappears
   - improve art and flickering animation
+    - flicker when it goes off/on (perhaps we can flicker with low energy)
+    - when enabled more around a little bit.
+Perhaps the origin can describe a circle itself
 - stars
   - [*] testing sprites so far
   - [*] two different layers with different speeds and intensity